 Social+Surf package is the first chargeable option.
 It is like a basic WiFi service but it is promised to be faster and social media platforms are accessible with it.

 Norwegian is not telling what faster actually means so at the end there is no bandwidth guarantee.

 Stream+Surf: The Best Package

 The best WiFi level is called Stream+Surf.
-The service's description is unclear and we didn't know if it included streaming music or movies from Norwegian's own collection or from public sources like from YouTube.
+The service's description is unclear and we didn't know if it included streaming music or movies from Norwegian's collection or public sources like YouTube.

 Our Experiences with Norwegian's WiFi

 We flew from Helsinki to Split with Norwegian's Boeing 737-800 aircraft that had new WiFi services installed.
 We tested the free basic WiFi and also the Surf+Social Plan which cost 5 euros for the whole duration of the flight.
 The prices will most likely differ depending on the route length.
 Compared to other airlines, 5 euros is quite an inexpensive price.

 The basic and free WiFi worked badly.
 It was really slow and there were long moments when the internet connection was interrupted.
 Social media and streaming platforms were blocked as we were expecting.

 Instant messaging with WhatsApp and Facebook Messenger worked well but with some transmission delay.
 However, we were not able to send or receive images with Facebook Messenger application.